Wesley Seminary Logo

 • Students may be conditionally admitted to the DMin, with the understanding that they must satisfactorily address academic gaps as defined by the DMin Application Evaluation Worksheet before beginning their doctoral coursework.

-• At least three years of ministry experience after completing a ministry related master’s degree.
+2. At least three years of ministry experience after completing a ministry-related master’s degree

-• Successful completion of 32 hours of coursework with at least 3.00 GPA
+• Successful completion of 30 hours of coursework with, at least, a 3.00 GPA

 divider line with pawprint graphic